 It is important for every child to learn that their actions have an impact on others around them.
-This kind of consequential thinking – “If I pinch my sister, she’ll cry and run to Mom and I’ll need to apologize” – is developed over time and requires a lot of practice.
-In fact, a teenager’s brain is reorganizing from their childhood magical thinking processes to thinking more rationally and logically.
-However, those higher order thinking skills are not fully formed until the early to mid-twenties.
-Your support and guidance as your child develops these critical life skills matters greatly.
+This is developed over time and requires a lot of practice.
+In fact, a teen’s brain is reorganizing from their childhood magical thinking processes to a more rational and logical thinking process.
+Their higher order thinking skills are not fully formed until the early to mid-twenties.
+Your support and guidance matter greatly as your child develops these critical life skills.

-This document focuses specifically on how you can teach your child responsible decision-making skills by following through with logical consequences that may occur from poor choices made.
-The following is divided into three parts.
+This document focuses on how you can teach your child responsible decision-making skills by following through with logical consequences that may result from unsafe or inappropriate actions.
 First, logical consequences are defined.
-Next, why becoming intentional about following through with logical consequences is not just important but essential is explored.
+Next, why it is important to be intentional about following through with logical consequences is explored.
 And finally, examples of ways to support logical consequences are provided.

-We don’t need to invent consequences for our children’s poor choices.
+We don’t need to invent consequences for our children’s unsafe or inappropriate actions.
 They occur naturally.
 The key is to guide children to repair the harm they’ve caused.

 Logical Consequences Defined

-A national parent survey by Zero to Three, revealed that 57% of parents report they struggle to figure out the most effective way to discipline.1 What should parents do when children break important rules?
-Many parents feel that if they let go of punishments, their child will not understand the importance of their misbehavior.
 In fact, when a child is punished, they often feel scared, humiliated, and hurt.
 They may also feel a sense of misunderstanding or injustice.
-This overwhelming sense of fear or hurt focuses on their relationship with you – not on the misbehavior that occurred.
-So, your child is likely to miss the lesson you want to impress altogether while feeling unsafe.
+This overwhelming sense of fear or hurt impacts their relationship with you – not the misbehavior that occurred.
+Your child is likely to miss the lesson you want to emphasize entirely and feel unsafe.

-Though it may seem easier in the moment, taking away an electronic device or sending a child to their room (“grounding” them) often does not represent a naturally occurring consequence.
+Though it may seem easier in the moment, taking away an electronic device or sending a child to their room (“grounding” them) does not often represent a naturally occurring consequence.
 One size does not fit all when teaching cause and effect.
-Each time a child breaks a rule, parents need to carefully consider: “What was harmed?” and “How can I help my child reflect on what was harmed and how they can help heal or repair what was harmed?”
-Involving your child in deciding what can be done and supporting them through the process of making what’s broken whole again (most especially, when it involves others’ hurt feelings) is key to helping them internalize responsible decision-making skills.
+Each time a child breaks a rule, parents or those in a parenting role need to carefully consider: “What was harmed?” and “How can I help my child reflect on what was harmed, and how they can help heal or repair what was harmed?”
+Involving your child in deciding how to make the situation right and supporting them through the process of making what’s broken whole again (especially when it involves others’ hurt feelings) are key to helping them internalize responsible decision-making skills.

-Each time a child makes a poor choice, it’s an opportunity to teach a vital life skill and cultivate a sense of responsibility.
+Each time a child chooses an unsafe or inappropriate behavior is an opportunity to teach a vital life skill and cultivate a sense of responsibility.

-By supporting social, emotional, and ethical skill development by following through on logical consequences, you can directly impact your child’s decision-making skills and improve outcomes.
-Social, emotional, and ethical skill development results in a stronger work ethic, deeper family relationships, increased job performance, and improved health across the lifespan.
+Supporting social and emotional skill development by following through on logical consequences, you can directly impact your child’s decision-making skills and improve outcomes.
+Social and emotional skill development results in a stronger work ethic, deeper family relationships, increased job performance, and improved health across the lifespan.

 Ways to Support Logical Consequences

-Using logical consequences as teaching opportunities for your child requires parents to learn new research-informed strategies.
-Children test our patience when they break rules and make poor decisions, and our reactions can be among our greatest parenting challenges.
-Practicing new strategies when small misbehaviors occur can help build our abilities and prepare us for the bigger challenges.
+Using logical consequences as teaching opportunities for your child requires parents and those in a parenting role to learn new research-informed strategies.
+Children will test your patience when they break rules and make poor decisions, and your reactions can be among your greatest parenting challenges.
+Practicing new strategies when small misbehaviors occur can help build your abilities and prepare you for the bigger challenges.
 Four strategies include: Dealing With Feelings First, Modeling the Skills, Focusing on Decision Making, and Intentionally Practicing.

 Dealing With Feelings First

-Often children misbehave because they are feeling hurt, rejected, frustrated, shameful, or angry.
-They are either seeking attention; want to gain power; to avoid failure; or they are seeking revenge in misguided ways.
-Or, they may simply be acting impulsively.
-Because these emotions may be heated and complex, it’s critical to deal with the upset – both yours and your child’s – first before attempting to solve any problems.
-Reacting quickly while upset can create more hurt and may result in words or actions that will later become regrets.
-Take the time needed to accept feelings – your own and your child’s – deal with them, and then, refocus on how you can respond to your child in healthy ways.
+It is critical to deal with feelings first (both yours and your child’s) before attempting to solve any problems.
+Reacting quickly when upset can create more hurt and may result in words or actions that will later become regrets.
+Take the time needed to accept feelings (your own and your child’s), deal with them, and then refocus on how you can respond to your child in healthy ways.

-Be sure to supplement these strategies with Discipline for Skill Building.
+Be sure to supplement these strategies with Guidance and Discipline for Skill Building.

 Modeling the Skills

-As parents, you are constantly modeling for your children.
+As a parent or someone in a parenting role, you are constantly modeling for your children.
 Sharing examples of when you make mistakes or poor choices can help children understand that it’s normal.
 You can also share how you fail and try again or work hard to mend relationships if you’ve hurt them.
-This means that as a parent, you don’t always have to get things right.
-Teaching children a sense of responsibility means admitting mistakes and being willing to recognize and apologize for the impact our actions have on others.
-We admit failure and are willing to apologize.
+This means that as a parent or someone in a parenting role, you don’t always have to get things right.
+Teaching children a sense of responsibility means admitting mistakes and being willing to recognize and apologize for the impact your actions have on others.
+Admit failure and be willing to apologize.
 Here are a few specific examples of how you can model the skills you want to teach.

 Focusing on Decision Making